HonkingGoose/git-gosling/docs/about_this_guide/guide_introduction.md

 ## What will I learn?

-You'll be able to use Git from the command line interface, and know the basics of working with GitHub.
+After reading this guide, you know how to use Git from the command line interface.

-### Git?
-What's that?
+You'll also know how to work with GitHub in a basic way.

-Git is a version control system, it tracks the history of a file/project.
+### Should I learn Git?

-You can use Git to share your work with co-workers or with the world.
+If you're a programmer you need to learn Git.

-Others can easily get a copy of your work, make improvements, and give those improvements back to you.
+If you're a writer working with plain text formats like Markdown, AsciiDoctor, you'll benefit from using Git.

 ## Acknowledgements